onetapbeyond/gen_metrics/bench/README.md

 traced---pipeline [max_demand:    1]        0.0156 - 2.06x slower
 ```

 On our test hardware, all tests except `traced-pipeline [max_demand: 1]` managed to push approximately 2.0 million messages to their respective GenStage pipelines within the 30 second test window.
-That's approximately 67k messages per second.
+That's approximately 67k messages-per-second.
 However, the `traced-pipeline [max_demand: 1]` test only managed to push approximately 1.0 million message through its GenStage pipeline.
 How can explain this difference?

 The answer is simple as soon as you understand the difference between the between the `rate-of-calls` and the `rate-of-throughput` within a pipeline.

 First lets compare the results for `untraced-pipeline [max_demand: 1000]` and `traced-pipeline [max_demand: 1000]`.
 The `max_demand` value indicated is in fact the default value for a GenStage pipeline.
 Notice how there is very low runtime overhead on the `traced-pipeline [max_demand: 1000]`, just `1.07 times` slower than the untraced pipeline.
-Considering the test pushed 67k messages per second this result indicates the GenMetrics runtime impact was neglible.
+Considering the test pushed 67k messages-per-second this result indicates the GenMetrics runtime impact was neglible.
 Thanks to GenStage intelligently batching events to satisfy upstream demand the `rate-of-throughput` is high while the `rate-of-calls` to deliver that throughput is low.
-Specifically, in this test where `max_demand` was 1000, the rate-of-throughput was 67k messages per second while the rate-of-calls was just 134 calls per second.
+Specifically, in this test where `max_demand` was set of 1000, the rate-of-throughput was 67k messages-per-second while the rate-of-calls per stage in the pipeline was just 134 calls-per-second.

 Now lets compare the results for the `untraced-pipeline [max_demand: 1]` and `traced_pipeline [max_demand: 1]` tests.
 In this case we see a significant impact on runtime performance, reported at approximately `2.06x slower`.